short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.3.0 =

+✨ The AI Image SEO Update

+Release Date: August 18, 2025

+🌟 New Features

+* Faster AI Model: We've upgraded to a better, faster AI model for generating image SEO data more accurate and efficient.
+* Expanded SEO Tags: In addition to ALT tags, you can now automatically generate image captions and descriptions to enhance SEO and accessibility.
+* Auto-Generate on Upload: Image SEO data can now be generated automatically for newly uploaded images.
+* Bulk SEO Generation: Easily generate image SEO data in bulk, perfect for optimizing existing media libraries.
+* Language Selection: Choose the language used for image SEO generation directly from the plugin settings.

+🛠️ Fixes & Improvements

+* Cache-Control Headers: WebP and AVIF images now include cache-control headers when delivered via .htaccess, improving cache behavior.
+* Thumbnail Handling: If a main image in a special format (like BMP/TIFF) is excluded from optimization, its JPG thumbnails are no longer excluded incorrectly.
+* WooCommerce SVG Fix: Fixed an issue where certain SVG icons for payment methods weren’t correctly replaced with CDN links on the WooCommerce cart.

+Update now to take full advantage of smarter image SEO with AI and better compatibility across your site! 🚀

 = 6.2.2 =